Louisville

 Last Updated: July 2021

-The city does not have a climate mitigation or greenhouse gas emissions reduction goal for municipal operations.
+We could not find any information regarding a municipal climate change mitigation or greenhouse gas reduction goal for Louisville.

 Energy Reduction Goal